AmadeusRelay/AmadeusRelayFrontend/README.md

 ### STEP 5: Fill order

 Now, everything is ready to complete the order.
 At this point, you have to be sure that:
-- You have the token amount you want to exchange in your metamask wallet (WETH if that's the case);
+- You have the token amount you want to exchange in your wallet (WETH if that's the case);
 - You allowed 0x protocol to interact with your funds.

 Once those conditions are fullfilled, call the command: